-We want to continue to work to eliminate any contact from behind, as the resulting injuries, especially head and neck injuries can be catastrophic.
+We want to continue to work to eliminate any contact from behind, as the resulting injuries, especially to the head and neck can be catastrophic.
 It is a dangerous and cowardly act.

-If a player is ever in doubt, the player is being instructed to STOP.
+It is imperative that coaches instruct their players to STOP and eliminate all checking from behind.
 Strict application of this rule is needed to remove this foul from our game.